 With Android Wear releasing three smartwatches and generally making a lot of noise in the days prior to Apple’s much-hyped announcement, the collective imagination has run wild around how wearable tech will change how we interact with the world.

 In the spirit of speculation, it’s not hard to foresee a time in which we’ll be receiving email – or something like it – in radically different ways.
 Google have certainly made steps in this direction with a wearable-ready Gmail redesign, presumably with the intention of eventually porting this email client to Android Wear devices.
-To get a feel for how this new crop of devices works, here’s a rather cheesy video from Android, sadly without mention of whether email will feature in their kit:

 How will we interact with “wearable email”?

 Email triage may soon involve 3 or more devices

 Based on the UX guidelines that Google/Android have in place for their wearables today, in the short-term we’ll likely see no more than the ability to skim the inbox and postpone, flag or delete emails, based on their subject line and preheader text.
 Email triage may soon involve 3 or more devices – your watch for siphoning off non-essential email, your smartphone for simple interactions and replying to short messages, then your laptop or desktop machine for everything else.

 From a marketing standpoint, I see new opportunities for creating relevance based on the device wearer’s location, proximity to others, or even physical health.
 Imagine getting sent an triggered email prompting you to visit a local coffee shop, all because you’ve been sitting idle!
 We could spend all day listing ideas around new kinds of messaging based on context.